gizmore/phpgdo-esl/README.md

 # phpgdo-esl

-Edward Snowden Land - phpgdo demo site for secure and fair ballots and other fantasy stuff.
+Edward Snowden Land - a phpgdo site for promoting petitions on change.org.

 ## ESL: About

-Edward Snowden Game is a fantasy RPG played online as well as in Real Life.

-## ESL: Rules of the Combat Zone

-The Combat Zone is a a virtual Zone inside the Matrix, where defect Batteries fight over priviledges inside the Matrix.

-Over the years, even a bizzare and sick game evolved.

-Only the craziest survive there.
+Edward Snowden Land's goal is to create a community to help petitions being successful.
+We discuss political topics and also want to create own petitions and raise the chance of petitions being successful.